 So we entered discussions to try to obtain some safety for the horses now facing a helicopter roundup in the peak of foaling season.

-BLM initially made the right noises about engaging more "humane" protocols — for exampl"monitoring" for "extreme temperatures," etc. However, once again they have steadfastly refused to commit to actual conditions, e.g., stop flying when the temperature hits 85 F. It is obscene, people, and I don't use that word casually.
+BLM initially made the right noises about engaging more "humane" protocols — for example "monitoring" for "extreme temperatures," etc. However, once again they have steadfastly refused to commit to actual conditions, e.g., stop flying when the temperature hits 85 F. It is obscene, people, and I don't use that word casually.

 On and on it goes.
 Advocate Laura Leigh, who has been observing the roundup, lost hope in BLM as she saw foals being badly compromised and the helicopter continuing to fly despite soaring temperatures, and has filed suit to try and stop this.
 When Laura says to me, "Today I saw the worst run at the trap I've ever seen," I know things have got to be really serious.